Roodal Moonilal

-Moonilal has been the Member of Parliament for Oropouche East since 2010, and served as the Member of Parliament for Oropouche from 2002–2007.
 Moonilal is a founding member of the United National Congress, and he served as the first Youth Affairs Officer of the party.

 Education and early career

-Moonilal has a Bachelor of Science degree with honours in government from the University of the West Indies (UWI), St. Augustine, an LLB degree in law from the University of London., a Master of Arts Degree in labour and development, which he graduated magna cum laude in 1991/1992, and a Ph.D. in development studies during 1995 to 1998 from the International Institute of Social Studies, The Hague.
+Moonilal has a Bachelor of Science degree with honours in government from the University of the West Indies (UWI), St. Augustine, an LLB degree in law from the University of London., a Master of Arts Degree in labour and development, which he graduated magna cum laude in 1991/1992, and a Ph.D. in development studies during 1995 to 1998 from the International Institute of Social Studies in The Hague, Netherlands.
 There he specialized in industrialization, labour relations and urban employment, and his thesis received the first cum laude distinction in the history of the Ph.D. program at the Institute of Social Studies.